 - Matching will be conducted based on the responses within the Mentor and Mentee application

 Please direct all questions related to the application process to Mayda Cristina Borbely, Lead, INTL Mentorship Program via email: firstname.lastname@example.org.

-The CBIE Mentorship Program 4.0 has successfully doubled the number of participants from last year.
-With 34 paired mentor/mentee matches across Canada, we would like to thank all who came forward to mentor and contribute to this year’s success!
+The 2017 CBIE Mentorship Program (4.0) successfully doubled the number of participants from 2016.
+With 34 paired mentor/mentee matches across Canada, we would like to thank all who came forward to mentor and contribute to last year’s success!

 - Arif Abu, Ryerson University

 - Shannon Bracken, UOIT

 - Scott Clerk, UOIT